Logotipo de HL

 2016

 Hadden pled guilty to a third-degree criminal sex act and forcible touching.
 He entered a plea bargain with prosecutors that forced him to surrender his medical license in exchange for no prison time.
-According to the prosecutor, cooperation by Columbia might have resulted in a stronger case against Dr. Hadden, which may have made the plea bargain unnecessary.
+According to the prosecutor, cooperation by Columbia might have resulted in a stronger case against the former Dr. Hadden, which may have made the plea bargain unnecessary.
 A deputy prosecutor has stated clearly that Columbia “didn’t have clean hands.”

 2020